On Distinct Angles in the Plane: Proof of Theorem

 Thus,

 Differentiating once more

 Since we assume that $t\in (0,\pi/2)$, for nonnegative $x\neq 0,1$, the second derivative $\frac{d^2\alpha}{d\beta^2} $ is sign-definite.

 We can now apply Theorem \ref{th:conv}, with $B$ being the set of slopes $\beta$ of the lines, connecting a point in the set $A$ on the circle with $(0,x)$ and $f(B)$ the function $\alpha(\beta)$.
-It follows that if $A$ is now a point set on any circle, $a\in A$ and $x$ is any point in the plane which is neither on the circle, nor its centre, then the union, over $a_1,a_2\in A$, of the sets of all angles $a_1aa_2$ and $a_1xa_2$ has cardinality\footnote{We remark that the same estimate applies -- after a similar calculation -- to the number of angles with the bases in some set $A$ on a straight line and vertices at two points $x_1,x_2$, which are not symmetric relative to the line.} $\gtrsim |A|^{13/10}$.
+It follows that if $A$ is now a point set in any circle, $a\in A$ and $x$ is any point in the plane which is neither on the circle nor its centre, then the union, over $a_1,a_2\in A$, of the sets of all angles $a_1aa_2$ and $a_1xa_2$ has cardinality $\Omega\left( |A|^{13/10-\epsilon}\right)$.
+We repeat that for our purposes we can use the weaker bound $\Omega\left( |B|^{5/4}\right)$ by Elekes et al. \cite{ENR}.
+Although this is irrelevant for the proof of our main result in view of assumption on $P$ (namely that both sets $P_1$ and $P_2$ have cardinality $\Omega(N)$), we remark that the latter estimate applies, after a similar calculation, to the number of angles with the bases in some set $A$ on a straight line and vertices at two points $x_1,x_2$, which are not symmetric relative to the line.
+For generalizations of local convexity estimates, see a recent paper by Mansfield \cite{sam_conv}.

-The claim of the corollary now follows by using the statement of Theorem \ref{t:main} and optimising between the estimates $\gg(KN)$ and $\gtrsim (N/K)^{13/10},$ for the number of distinct angles. { $\Box$}